-A student who does not have a valid excuse for being tardy to any class may be required to serve detention.
-After four tardies to school, the student and parents may be required to meet with the principal to discuss the situation.
+A student who does not have a valid excuse for being tardy to any class may be required to serve a detention.
+Beginning with the 4th tardy in a class period in the same semester, an absence is given for that tardy and each subsequent tardy and the student and parents may be required to meet with the principal to discuss the situation.